 If we look at the similarities and differences we can again state that there are two kinds of similarities.
-First, those involving only the Surinamese Creoles and Gbe, and second those that involve all three languages.
+First, those involving only the Surinamese Creoles and Gbe, and second, those that involve all three languages.
 The Surinamese Creoles and Gbe encode non-specific singulars in the same way, namely by zero marking, which leads to a definiteness syncretism (cf. Table 2, rows 7 and 8).
 Specific definites are also encoded by the same means, namely with two different forms for singular and plural (as against a single syncretic form in English, cf. Table 2 below, rows 1 and 2).
-In contrast, all three languages have the same kinds of marking for specific singulars (differential marking, cf. Table 2, rows 2 and 4), non-specific plurals (zero for indefinfites, determiners for definites, cf. Table 2, rows 5 and 6), and specific plurals (differential marking, cf. Table 2, rows 1 and 3).
+In contrast, all three languages have the same kinds of marking for specific singulars (differential marking, cf. Table 2, rows 2 and 4), non-specific plurals (zero for indefinites, determiners for definites, cf. Table 2, rows 5 and 6), and specific plurals (differential marking, cf. Table 2, rows 1 and 3).
 In sum, we get a much more intricate picture of similarities and dissimilarities when looking more closely at one of the properties, definiteness.
-This in turn calls into question Aboh & Ansaldo's analysis that we are dealing with a "a noun system that has the semantic properties of noun phrases in Gbe, but the syntax [i.e. word order, IP] of English noun phrases" (Aboh & Ansaldo 2006:50).
-But even if we adopt that simplifying analysis, does that mean that this kind of mixed system is what we would typically expect under a feature pool approach?
-Quite to the contrary, it is exactly what a relefixication account would have predicted (e.g. Lefebvre 1998).
+This in turn calls into question Aboh & Ansaldo's analysis that we are dealing with 'a noun system that has the semantic properties of noun phrases in Gbe, but the syntax [i.e. word order, IP] of English noun phrases' (Aboh & Ansaldo 2006: 50).
+It is completely unclear how the feature pool can account for these intricacies.